kaisanjay/javascript/prototype.md

 # Prototype
-***
-When you reference a property on an object, if that property doesn’t exist, JavaScript will automatically use that object’s internal prototype reference to find another object to look for the property on.
-You could think of this almost as a fallback if the property is missing. ***
+***When you reference a property on an object, if that property doesn’t exist, JavaScript will automatically use that object’s internal prototype reference to find another object to look for the property on.
+You could think of this almost as a fallback if the property is missing***
 The internal prototype reference linkage from one object to its fallback happens at the time the object is created.
 The simplest way to illustrate it is with a built-in utility called `Object.create(..)`.

 consider: